 - December 2015, , hundreds of students gathered at the expansive auditorium of Ajayi Crowther University, Nigeria for the second annual Liberty Debate organized by the ASFL Campus group led by LC Adedayo Adetayo.
 The event was tagged: Acquiring Entrepreneurial Skills: The Way Forward to Solve Unemployment among Graduates and Youths in Nigeria

 - January 2016, ASFL group in Burundi led by LC Aimable Manirakiza hosted the first ever Liberty Lecture at the University of Bujumbura Light Campus, Kinindo with 127 attendees.

 - On February 6, 2016 at the Federal University of Technology, Akure, LC Adeola Bamgboye, organized the first ever Liberty & Entrepreneurship Workshop that registered over 50 students.

 - January 2016, the ASFL group at the University of Abuja, Nigeria also held a Tabling Event that signed up more than 50 students.

 We seek to change the world by expanding the number of people who support the cause of liberty, developing more leaders to be effective advocates of liberty, and empowering them to act to bring about a freer future, a world with economic, social and intellectual freedom for all people.

 There are no applications to the ASFL Open Online Local Coordinators Program (OOLCP).
 The OOLCP is open and free, and participants will go through a rigorous training process on a range of topics, including leadership, communication, social change, new and old media, student organizing, activism, organizing events, and others.

-To get started, please email Chukwuemeka Ezeugo [email protected] as soon as possible.
+To get started, please email Chukwuemeka Ezeugo at [email protected] as soon as possible.